open-aviation/tangram/docs/architecture/index.md

 |                    | :simple-rust: Rust for performance critical components                  |
 | Data communication | :simple-redis: Redis (pub/sub messaging system)                         |

-Processes on the backend side communicate with each other using a **pub/sub mechanism** provided by Redis.
-The frontend communicates with the backend service through a **REST API** for simple requests and a **WebSocket connection** for real-time data streaming.

 ## System Overview

 ![tangram architecture](../screenshot/tangram_diagram.png)